CommWebTeam/en_to_fr_mapper/README.md

 - &lt;span class="osfi-txt--italic"
 - &lt;/span

-To easily visualize this while aligning in Beyond Compare - lining these rows up side by side with English on the left, this would look like
+The way I visualize this while aligning in Beyond Compare is that when lining these rows up side by side, with English on the left and French on the right, this would look like
 - English: xyz; French: x;
 - English: &lt;span class="osfi-txt--italic"; French: y;
 - English: &lt;/span; French: z;

-Reading from left to right, we can see that the bottom two rows, where we added tags, do look like the html structure that we will want in the new French document.
+Reading from left to right, we can see that the bottom two rows, where we added tags, do look like the html structure that we will want in the new French document - that is, &lt;span class="osfi-txt--italic">y&lt;/span>.

 I have also included short forms for two tags in particular for convenience. "&lt;oti" indicates &lt;span class="osfi-txt--italic", and "&lt;otb" indicates &lt;span class="osfi-txt--bold".
 So the English list can also be written as
 - xyz